hmslima/sambahsacompletegrammar/sambahsa.md

 the continental hinterland, making thus of Asia the third part of the known world then* (at that time)*

 “nu” can work in opposition to “de”.
-Basically it means “namely”.
+Basically it means “namely” and its a proclitic.

 **Un public wesnum est un contracto conclus ab un contragend magh, nu id Stat, ia regional au local autoritats –** a public procurement is a